luisc8487/Fundamentals-of-JavaScript/README.md

 ```

 **Why is destructuring important?**

 - It makes your code cleaner and easier to read.
 - It reduces the need for repetitive code when accessing array or object properties.

+## Conclusion

+- **Default Parameters**: Provide default values for function parameters to make your code cleaner.
+- **Spread Operator**: Simplifies copying, merging, and expanding arrays or objects.
+- **Rest Parameters**: Collects all remaining arguments into an array, making functions more flexible.
+- **Destructuring**: Extracts values from arrays or objects into variables, improving code readability.